SHARE

 When developing a new product or solution, it's essential to understand the different stages of development: MVP, PoC (Proof of Concept), and Prototype.
 Each of these terms refers to a different approach to testing and validating an idea, and each plays a crucial role in the product development process.
 While they all aim to assess feasibility and gather feedback, they differ in their purpose, scope, and the stage of development at which they are used.

-Understanding these differences is key to making the right decision for your project and moving forward with the most effective strategy:
+Understanding these differences is key to making the right decision for your project and moving forward with the most effective strategy.

 A prototype is a simple model of what the product might look like and how it might work.
 It’s often just a design and helps find and fix problems early without spending much money.